 Here are some tips to help you keep your holiday goals and make the season a healthy one.

 - For a party where there will be lots of appetizers and other goodies, don't arrive hungry.
 Eat a snack 1 to 2 hours before the event so you're not facing all the food and drink options on an empty stomach.
 Try half a sandwich, an apple with peanut butter, or some veggies with hummus.

 - For a buffet dinner, review the choices available first.
 Take a look at the buffet before digging in.
 Don't eat the food just because it's there.
 Instead, choose foods that you only get once a year, that are made by someone special or are unique.
 Then enjoy every bite.
-For more tips on how to make healthy choices at a buffet, visit the Healthy Families BC blog on Buffet Eating in Paradise.

 - At a holiday dinner, plan what you will put on your plate.
 Fill up most of your plate with vegetables and salads.
 Pick the foods that you rarely get the chance to enjoy.
 Save everyday items like buns or crackers for another time.

 - For all occasions, slow down and savour your food.
 While you're eating and drinking, take pleasure in the smell, texture and taste of your choices.
 Paying attention to what you're eating helps you enjoy it and feel satisfied.

 - Stay hydrated.
 If you find yourself wanting to eat but aren't sure if you are hungry, ask yourself if you're thirsty.
 Sparkly soda water is a refreshing option and has no sugar or calories.
 For extra flavour add some fruit slices like watermelon, oranges or berries.